 Spain is the nation of “Fiesta”.
 There are Spanish festivals all over the country in every city, town and village.
 Below we’ve listed some of the most famous ones by month.
 Specific dates of festivals vary most years but where possible we’ve provided information on the page of the particular fiesta.

-The Seville Tapas Fair is a chance to savour a feast of Spanish snacks in the world capital of tapas.
 In Cadiz, Tenerife, Barcelona and Sitges it’s Carnaval with huge celebrations involving fancy dress costumes and dance.

 The Festival de Jerez is a flamenco festival with some of Spain’s top performers.
 In Valencia it’s the Fallas de San José where there are huge street parties with incredible fireworks every night and the burning of the fallas (papier-mache effigies of famous people) on the last day.

 Some of Spain’s biggest festivals take place during April and May starting with Holy Week (Semana Santa) which is important nationwide but is especially recommended in Seville, Cordoba, Granada and Malaga.
 The celebration of Holy Week is the highlight of the year in Andalucia with teams of parish members carrying enormous religious floats.

 In Alcoy, Alicante it’s the festival of the Moros y Cristianos where you’ll see mock battles between Moors and Christians.
 Back in Seville, two weeks after Easter it’s Spain’s biggest annual party at the Seville April Fair (La Feria de Abril).
 It’s also the Romería de Andújar in Andalucia, a mass pilgrimage to a shrine of the Virgin.